ildarmgt/BitcoinNameSystem/README.md

 * Air gapped signatures (TODO)

-* No obvious method to track usage
+* No obvious method to track domains used or searched

 * (TODO) Allow display of ownership history for each domain and forwarding information that includes warnings about any recent changes.
-BNS can provide unique transparency in changes.
+BNS can provide unique transparency in changes

+* Change address command allows minimizing address reuse without giving up ownership

 ## Taking care of Bitcoin

-Design was created by
+Design was created with intention to not make Bitcoin worse.

+* Contributes to fee market.
+* Neutral costs, minimum asymetric advantages.
+* Burns do not create UTXO (via OP_RETURN).
+* Notification UTXO are forced to be consumed to not contribute to growing UTXO set.
+* Notification UTXO are also "anyone can spend" to allow different users to spend and even provides some incentive to consume via minimum balance.
+* Segwit and combining inputs/outputs is encouraged,  multi-transaction methods are discouraged to minimize block space use.
+* Give Bitcoin and other users the option of custom domains/aliases on Bitcoin without compromises in censorship resistance.

 ## Privacy ideas

 * No clear way to tell which domain user is using BNS

-* Look ups are in one direction: from alias to forwarding information
+* Search only easy in one direction: from alias to forwarding information, especially with long aliases.

+* Stealth address implementation (using slightly modified BIP47 principles for more entropy, single tx implementation, and no notification traceability to recepient nor to possibly public forwarding information)

 ## Donations